pawanupadhyay2025/The-divine-nature-of-holy-trinity-and-the-nature-of-human-souls/README.md

 ## Citation

-Upadhyay, P. (2025). *Divine nature of the Unborn holy trinity and the human nature of the human souls*.
-Zenodo. https://doi.org/10.5281/zenodo.17677541
+Upadhyay, P. U. (2025).
+The divine nature of the holy trinity and the nature of the human souls. https://doi.org/10.5281/zenodo.17677541